Karl Anderson

 • Fraud: Civil

 Karl is a highly motivated, highly intelligent fraud lawyer, who is already very experienced for his call.
-He shows excellent judgement and has a rather wonderful polite but firm manner
+He shows excellent judgement and has a rather wonderful polite but firm manner” Legal 500 (2024)

-Ranked as a ‘Rising Star’ for civil fraud work in the Legal 500, Karl has an extensive civil fraud practice.
+Ranked as a ‘Rising Star’ for civil fraud work in the Legal 500 in both 2024 and 2025, Karl has an extensive civil fraud practice.
 He has been instructed on a wide variety of fraud disputes: from acting as sole counsel in claims for damages for fraudulent misrepresentation, to being instructed in the $8 billion Autonomy litigation, described by the trial judge as one of the most complex fraud claims in English legal history.
 Karl’s practice spans the entire spectrum of civil fraud litigation, in terms of complexity, causes of action, value and industries.

 Examples of notable cases include: